Mynamewastakenwastaken/aws-test/README.md

 ## How to

-GithubOidcStack needs to be deployed first and repository secrets (AWS_ACCOUNT_ID & AWS_ROLE_ARN) for the git actions to work.
+GithubOidcStack needs to be deployed first and then configure the repository secrets (AWS_ACCOUNT_ID & AWS_ROLE_ARN) for the git actions to work.